seanremenyi/Notes_aws_developer/README.md

 Mappings: Allows you to create custtom mapping like region:AMI
 Transform: Allows you to reference code located in S3 e.g. lambda code or reusable snippets of CloudFormation code

+Cloudformation and SAM (Serverless Application Model)
+1. CloudFormation for serverless: The Serverless Application Model is an extension to CloudFormation to define serverless applications
+2. Simplified Syntax: SAM uses a simplified syntax for defining serverless resources, APIs, Lambda functions, DynamoDB tables,etc.
+3. SAM CLI: Use the SAM CLI to package your deployment code, upload it to S3 and deploy your serverless application defines and provision serverless applications using CloudFormation, has its own cli and own commands

+sam package
+pacages your application and uploads to s3 sam deploy deploys your serverless app using Cloudformation

+Cloud formation Nested Stacks:
+Nested stacks: Enables re-use of Cloudformation code for common cases E.g. standard configureatin for a load balancer, web server or application server Instead of copying out the code each, time, create a standard template for each common use case and reference from within your CloudFormation template